fgsect/FitM/README.md

 `make build` can be used to run our build script to build our custom qemu patches

+On Ubuntu it was necessary to install the following package to execute criu's crit.
+`sudo apt install python-ipaddress`

 ## Testing

 `sh test.sh` can be used to correctly dump a qemu process outside of AFL and then try to restore it inside AFL.